halnasri/nlohmann_json/.dotstop_extensions/README.md

 * for every of its references, the *content* of that reference
 * for every of its fallacies, the description and content of the corresponding reference

-Custom references are defined in `references.py`.
-A (custom) reference is used by adding an object into the list `references` in the header of the item file.
-The `type` corresponds to the classmethod `type` of a reference class of `references.py`, and the remaining object correspond to the arguments of the constructor.
+Custom references are defined and implemented in `references.py`.
+A (custom) reference is then used by adding a corresponding entry into the list references in the header of an item file.
+The type of this entry corresponds to the `classmethod` type of a reference class in `references.py`, and the remaining fields correspond to the arguments of the constructor of the reference.

 ## CPPTestReference

-The content of a `CPPTestReference` is given by the lines of code corresponding to a test-case or a section of a test-case in a specified unit-test-file.
-The sections are identified in the value of "name", where the nested sections are separated by semicolons.
+The content of a `CPPTestReference` is the C++ source lines corresponding to a test-case or a section within a test-case in a specified unit test file.
+Nested sections are given in the name argument and are separated by semicolons.
+Section detection works by searching for a matching TEST_CASE("...") or SECTION("...") and then for nested SECTIONs in order.
+It assumes the section path is unique in the file.

+Error handling:

+- Raises ValueError if the start line of the section cannot be found, if the opening brace is not where expected, or if no matching closing brace is found.
+- File I/O errors propagate if the file cannot be read.

 For the `CPPTestReference` the expected configuration is:
 ```